teddybear082/crus-modloader/README.md

 2. Go to Properties > Local Files
 3. Verify integrity of game files

-## Install other mods (probably this will not work right now, as the Crus mod base touches the same files as I do.
-Someday I am hoping to integrate it.
+## Install custom levels

-1. Drag/extract mod folder into `%appdata%\Godot\app_userdata\Cruelty Squad\mods`
+1. Drag/extract/unzip level folder into `%appdata%\Godot\app_userdata\Cruelty Squad\levels .
+You can find levels at: https://crus.cc/maps/newest/
-2. Launch the game
+2. Launch the game.
 3. If it didn't work post to #modifications in the discord with the contents of `%appdata%\Godot\app_userdata\Cruelty Squad\logs\mods.log`

 ## Uninstall mods